Characterisation of exchangeable sequences through empirical distributions: Kallenberg's Argument

-\begin{remark} \normalfont As mentioned in the introduction, a proof of the above Theorem without the assumption of stationarity was given in \cite{olav2}, using a different proof technique.
-However the proof appears to not be correct.
-To be more specific, following Theorem 2.4 of \cite{olav2}, let $\eta$ be a reverse martingale.
-Then by (\ref{empiricrelat}) for bounded, measurable $f$ on $S$,
+As mentioned in the introduction, a proof of the Theorem \ref{MainThm} was given in \cite{olav2}, using a different proof technique.
+However, the proof appears to not be complete.
+To be more specific, consider a finite random sequence $(\z_1,...,\z_n)$ for whom $(\eta_{\l},\T_{\l})_{\l \leq n}$ forms a reverse, measure valued martingale.
+Then, by (\ref{empiricrelat}) for bounded, measurable $f$ on $S$,